d12frosted/elpa-mirror/melpa/pdf-tools-readme.txt

 e.g. ghostscript and stored in the file-system, but rather created on-demand and stored in memory.

-Note: This package requires external libraries and works currently only on GNU/Linux systems.
+Note: This package is built and tested on GNU/Linux systems.
+It works on macOS and Windows, but is officially supported only on GNU/Linux systems.
+This package will not make macOS or Windows specific functionality changes, behaviour on these systems is provided as-is.

 Note: If you ever update it, you need to restart Emacs afterwards.